 |Task||Length||% of module mark|

-Marks for open assessments will be made available to you and your supervisor via e:vision.
-Individual comments will be added to your script and/or on separate summary feedback document.
-Histograms of module marks will be posted on the notice boards outside the Biology Student Services office.
+Marks for all summative assessments will be made available to you and your supervisor via e:vision.
+Feedback will be either individual or cohort-level, depending on the assessment format.
 You should take the opportunity to discuss your marks and feedback with your supervisor.

 These are available through the VLE module site.